fiinix/fiinix.github.io/_posts/2019/february/2019-02-10-three-pricks-and-two-vials.md

   <figcaption>Carlock Holmes and the Exceptional Erythrocyte.</figcaption>
 </figure>

+*Disclaimer: I’m not sponsored by Thriva to write this entry.*

 My second attempt goes much better than the first and two finger-pricks later I manage to get enough blood to fill the two vials needed for the Advanced subscription.

 *The test kit is sent out every three months but you can cancel the subscription if you just want to do it once.*